File: rluserman.info, Node: Top, Next: Command Line Editing, Up: (dir)

 editing mode, where the keystrokes are most similar to Emacs.

-This variable can be set to either `emacs' or `vi'.
+This variable can be set to either 'emacs' or 'vi'.

-When set to `on', Readline will try to enable the application
+When set to 'on', Readline will try to enable the application

 keypad when it is called.
 Some systems need this to enable

 the arrow keys.
-The default is `off'.
+The default is 'off'.

-When set to `on', Readline will try to enable any meta
+When set to 'on', Readline will try to enable any meta

-modifier key the terminal claims to support when it is
+modifier key the terminal claims to support when it is called.

-eight-bit characters.
-The default is `on'.
+characters.
+The default is 'on'.

-If set to `on', tilde expansion is performed when Readline
+If set to 'on', tilde expansion is performed when Readline

 attempts word completion.
-The default is `off'.
+The default is 'off'.

-If set to `on', the history code attempts to place the point
+If set to 'on', the history code attempts to place the point

 (the current cursor position) at the same location on each

-history line retrieved with `previous-history' or
+history line retrieved with 'previous-history' or

-`next-history'.
-The default is `off'.
+'next-history'.
+The default is 'off'.

-Set the maximum number of history entries saved in the
+Set the maximum number of history entries saved in the history

-history list is not limited.
+than zero, the number of history entries is not limited.
+By

-This variable can be set to either `on' or `off'.
+This variable can be set to either 'on' or 'off'.
 Setting it

-to `on' means that the text of the lines being edited will
+to 'on' means that the text of the lines being edited will

 scroll horizontally on a single screen line when they are